Saadiallakh/Manual_for_ISC_ITMO/README.md

 Feature  | Type | Level of theory
 -------------------|--------------------|--------------------
-dft_gibbs_free_energy_ev       |Target| Gibbs free energy of the supramolecular system, calculated using the DFT dft_electronic_energy_ev       |Target| Electronic energy of the supramolecular system, calculated using the DFT dft_entropy_ev       |Target| Entropy of the supramolecular system, calculated using the DFT dft_enthalpy_ev       |Target| Enthalpy of the supramolecular system, calculated using the DFT
+dft_gibbs_free_energy_ev       |Target| Gibbs energy of the supramolecular system, calculated using the DFT dft_electronic_energy_ev       |Target| Electronic energy of the supramolecular system, calculated using the DFT dft_entropy_ev       |Target| Entropy of the supramolecular system, calculated using the DFT dft_enthalpy_ev       |Target| Enthalpy of the supramolecular system, calculated using the DFT